hatch9191/project-four-frontend/README.md

   <img src="https://res.cloudinary.com/dn11uqgux/image/upload/v1633444557/project-setup-test/Screenshot_2021-10-05_at_15.35.35_tolzx8.png" />
 </p>

-Our concept was clear so planning didn’t take long, which left us plenty of time to try and get our heads around how we would be able to make user-to-user messaging working.
+Our concept was clear so planning didn’t take long, which left us plenty of time to try and get our heads around how we would be able to make user-to-user messaging work.
 Using an ERD diagram to help visualise the relationships, we spent a couple of hours discussing the theory behind it and doing some research.
 There weren’t many examples of what we were trying to achieve online, but a couple of examples used WebSockets to get the instant messenger feel.
 This was what we wanted ideally but didn’t feel that bringing in a technology we weren’t familiar with was a good idea with such tight time constraints.

 We settled on creating a ‘chatroom’ for each user-to-user message conversation that would enable us to check if conversations already existed between the two users.
 The Chats would then lend their primary key to all the messages sent between the users.